 For the year ended March 31, 2016, Sanbase Interior declared and distributed dividends of HK\$2.4 million and HK\$2.4 million, respectively, to our then shareholders.
-For the year ended March 31, 2017, Sanbase Interior declared and distributed dividends of HK\$21.4 million and HK\$6.4 million, respectively, to our then shareholders.
+For the year ended March 31, 2017, Sanbase Interior declared approximately HK\$21.4 million, of which approximately HK\$8.6 million had been distributed in the same period.
+Out of the distributed dividends of approximately HK\$8.6 million, approximately HK\$2.2 million was settled by offsetting the amount due from Director and approximately HK\$6.4 million has been paid to our then Shareholders.
+As at the Latest Practicable Date, the remaining dividends payable of approximately HK\$12.8 million for the year ended March 31, 2017 have been fully paid and settled.
+For the three months ended June 30, 2017, no dividend was declared nor distributed by our Group or Sanbase Interior.
 You should note that historical dividend distributions are not indicative of our future dividend distribution policy.
 A decision to declare or to pay any dividend in the future, and the amount of any dividends, depends on a number of factors, including our results of operations, financial condition, the payment by our subsidiaries of cash dividends to us, and other factors the Board may deem relevant.
 There will be no assurance that our Company will be able to declare or distribute any dividend in the amount set out in any plan of the Board or at all.
-For details of our declared dividend and dividend policy, please see the section headed "Financial Information - Dividend and Dividend Policy" in this document.
+For details of our declared dividend and dividend policy, please see the section headed "Financial Information - Dividend and Dividend Policy" in this prospectus.